Massive MIMO Radar for Target Detection: Main Results

 \begin{remark} Note that, since $\hat{\alpha}$ is obtained as a linear combination of circular observations ${x_1, \ldots, x_N}$, its second-order statistics are fully characterized by the variance $E_{p_X}\{|\hat{\alpha} - \bar{\alpha}|^2\}$, while its pseudo-variance $E_{p_X}\{(\hat{\alpha} - \bar{\alpha})^2\}$ is nil \cite{Pici}. \end{remark}

-While $A_N$ in \eqref{A_def} is only a function of the known norm of $\mb{v}$, $\bar{B}_N$ in \eqref{B_def} requires to compute the expectation w.r.t. the true, but unknown, disturbance distribution $p_C$.
-It can be shown that, under a uniform (or strong) mixing condition for the clutter process $\{c_n: \forall n\}$ in \eqref{cn}, a consistent estimator of $\bar{B}_N$ is \cite{white_nl_reg_dep}:
+While $A_N$ in \eqref{A_def} is only a function of the known norm of $\mb{v}$, $\bar{B}_N$ in \eqref{B_def} requires to compute the expectation w.r.t. the true, but unknown, disturbance pdf $p_C$.
+It can be shown that, under a uniform (or strong) mixing condition for the disturbance process $\{c_n: \forall n\}$, a consistent estimator of $\bar{B}_N$ is \cite{white_nl_reg_dep}: